Salary Calculator India | CTC Calculator

 Deductions

-Gross Salary = Basic + HRA + Transport + Medical + Special + Bonus
+What is included in Gross Salary: Basic + HRA + Transport + Medical + Special + Bonus

 = ₹65,000 + ₹32,500 + ₹5,000 + ₹2,500 + ₹15,000 + ₹10,000